waigania13/carmen/docs/addresses.md

 - `properties.carmen:rangetype`
     - REQUIRED: Carmen has the potential to support multiple forms of interpolation, however at the moment only `tiger` is currently implemented and supported.

+Like address points, each element in the following flat arrays refers to the corresponding element in the geometry coordinates array.

 - `properties.carmen:parityl`
     - REQUIRED: Even/Odd identification for the left side of the linestring.
       Accepted values: `E` (even numbers), `O` (odd numbers) `null`, no interpolation